Hvalrdis/network-growing-initialization/PAPER_MAPPING.md

 The CvT-13 preset uses the reported 100-epoch protocol, preserves AdamW state across every growth event, and applies the reference timm RandAugment, random erasing, Mixup, and CutMix pipeline.

+The WRN-28-1 adapter retains the canonical residual output widths while growing the internal `Conv1 → BatchNorm → Conv2` path.
+Its pre-activation blocks use `BatchNorm → ReLU1 → Conv1 → BatchNorm → ReLU1 → Conv2`; `ReLU1` sets the
+derivative at zero to 1 to match the GradMax comparison implementation.

 Each main run exports train/test accuracy and loss against both wall-clock time and epoch, together with the parameter-count trajectory against epoch.